ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 **Guidelines for Oracle Cloud Account usage:**

 - Do not use total of more than 3 OCPU'S and 400 GB of storage.
+- Do NOT get yourself LOCKED OUT!.
+We get a LOT of emails for this issue - you likely have typed in the password correctly.
+If you do get locked out - use  user "lisa.jones" to login back again.
 - You only need 1 OCPU for each PaaS service.
 - Use **cloud.admin** user instead of **lisa.jones** if you are planning to provision compute instance @ OCI (Oracle Cloud Infrastructure).
 - Do NOT use Oracle IOT Cloud service or Big Data Cloud Service or Mobile Cloud Service as you will easily run out of CPU counts allocated to the environment.